 6. ADA-Compliant Restaurant Building Signs

-Restaurants and bars must adhere to the Americans With Disabilities Act’s building accessibility ordinances.
-Minimizing the patron frustrations and even inclusivity issues that stem from inaccessible public buildings, ADA signage requirements span food industry establishments like cafes, bars, coffee shops and more.
+Restaurants and bars must adhere to the Americans with Disabilities Act’s building accessibility ordinances.
+Minimizing the patron frustrations and even inclusivity issues that stem from inaccessible public buildings, ADA signage requirements span food industry establishments like cafes, bars and coffee shops

 Bars and restaurants can show effort and attention to detail with ADA signage printed by the experts at SpeedPro.
 Our studios are fluent in ADA signage laws and how they translate into sign design, plus which sign types must be installed in and around your restaurant to remain compliant.
 This includes directional signage and restroom identifiers down to “Employees Only” signs mounted in standard written English and Braille.